-Module M8 Semester Study Block 3 but taught in Study Block 2 Duration of module 17 Weeks Type of module Core How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordinator/respons ible professor Prof. Dr. Philipp Wunderlich Name(s) of lecturer(s) Prof. Dr. Philipp Wunderlich Building 5, Office 210 E-Mail: Philipp.Wunderlich@Reutlingen-University.DE Telephone: +49 7121 271 3134 Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours, 120 h self-study Contact hours 2 SWS Examination/ type of assessment Assessment: • Continuous assessment (25%) • Research Paper (75%) Digital competencies As part of the course you will discuss potential topics for your thesis and discuss these digital topics from an academic perspective, thus adding a further dimension to your digital competencies.
+Module M8 Semester Study Block 3 but taught in Study Block 2 Duration of module 17 Weeks Type of module Core How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordina- tor/responsible professor Prof. Dr. Philipp Wunderlich Name(s) of lec- turer(s) Prof. Dr. Philipp Wunderlich Building 5, Office 210 E-Mail: Philipp.Wunderlich@Reutlingen-University.DE Telephone: +49 7121 271 3134 Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours, 120 h self-study Contact hours 2 SWS Examination/ type of assessment Assessment: • Continuous assessment (25%) • Research Paper (75%) Digital competen- cies As part of the course you will discuss potential topics for your thesis and discuss these digital topics from an academic perspective, thus adding a further dimension to your digital competencies.
 Weighting of grade within programme 5/90 Learning outcomes Module aims: Professional competencies

+Knowledge acquisition of recent development and theories, especially in the field of strategy and other management disciplines required to implement strategy

+- Understand the meaning and impact of research paradigms and methodologies - · Distinguish and select appropriate research methods

+Practical competencies

+- Acquisition of quantitative analysis skills relevant to research methods - Ability to present and communicate scientific work

+Key competencies

-Knowledge acquisition of recent development and theories, especially in the field of strategy and other management disciplines required to implement strategy Methodological competencies Understand the meaning and impact of research paradigms and methodologies Distinguish and select appropriate research methods Practical competencies Acquisition of quantitative analysis skills relevant to research methods Ability to present and communicate scientific work Key competencies Making optimal choices for methodology, data collection and analysis Communicating scientific results according to accepted academic standards Learning Outcomes: Ability to read and interpret contributions from leading journals Capacity to deconstruct the research methodology of academic research pieces Ability to use structuring skills in scientific contexts Course-specific contributions to AoL competency goals (CG 1 - 6) CG 3 reinforced: Principles and key issues on ethics in research are included as part of research methodology considerations.
+- Making optimal choices for methodology, data collection and analysis - Communicating scientific results according to accepted academic standards

+- Ability to read and interpret contributions from leading journals - Capacity to deconstruct the research methodology of academic research pieces - Ability to use structuring skills in scientific contexts

+CG 3 reinforced: Principles and key issues on ethics in research are included as part of research methodology considerations.
 Key issues highlighted include plagiarism and need for informed consent in empirical investigations.

 CG4 reinforced: Students develop a research concept for a research question or applied problem in International Management.
 In doing so, they independently suggest and critically analyse an agenda to answer the suggest research question or applied problem.

 CG 6 assessed via student peer evaluation essay on a research question and methodology.
 Students demonstrate their ability to assess the clarity of the selected research question as well as the appropriateness of the proposed methodology and scientific argument.

+Content/ indicative syllabus

+I. Structuring and presentation skills

+- · Structured thinking

+- Hypothesis-driven analysis

-Content/ I. Structuring and presentation skills indicative syllabus Structured thinking Hypothesis-driven analysis Turning management concepts into professional consulting products Communication rules Competing consulting philosophies
+- Turning management concepts into professional consulting products

+- Communication rules

+- Competing consulting philosophies